Joe Smooth: Career

-Smooth gained international acclaim with the release of his late 1980s tracks "Promised Land" (featuring Anthony Thomas), "They Want to be Free," and "I Try."
-He is best known for "Promised Land," which spoke of how humans, as brothers and sisters, should unite in love and thrive in paradise.
+Joe Smooth gained international acclaim with the release of his late 1980s tracks "Promised Land" (featuring Anthony Thomas), "They Want to be Free," (featuring Joe Smooth on vocals) a song commissioned by CNN and Nelson Mandela's support team to be played in the background of his televised release from prison."
+He is best known for "Promised Land," which is considered one of the top house records of all time and spoke of how humans, as brothers and sisters, should unite in love and thrive in paradise.
 Joe Smooth's song has been covered several times and is still played today.
 Originally released in 1987, it peaked at No. 56 in the UK Singles Chart in February 1989, following the Top 40 success of a cover version by The Style Council.
 An album of the same title became available in 1988, and a music video was produced for the single.
 A follow-up album, Rejoice, was released in 1990, which featured the hit single "They Want to be Free."

-Smooth helped influence a decade of house and dance music elements in mainstream pop throughout the 1990s.
+Joe Smooth helped influence a decade of house and dance music elements in mainstream pop throughout the 1990s.

 By the new millennium he was approached to work with many pop, R&B, and other genre icons such as Destiny's Child, Whitney Houston, and Cisqo.

 In October 2004, "Promised Land" appeared in the video game Grand Theft Auto: San Andreas.
 Within the game, the song could be heard playing on the fictional House Music radio station SF-UR.

 He later launched his own record label Indie Art Music.
-The label has recently announced an upcoming song with Benny Benassi and other notable producers and artists.
+The label works with notable producers and artists from all over the globe including George Clinton amongst others.
 Indie Art Music set out with the goal of creating mainstream music in all genres with the ability to distribute, market, publish, and produce all within one single company.
-While the focus is on mainstream areas of the industry, Indie Art Music is currently developing and working with new artists like Amy DB of Chicago, Greg Tanoose of Austin, among others.
+While the focus is on mainstream areas of the industry, Indie Art Music developed and worked with new artists like Amy DB of Chicago, Greg Tanoose of Austin, among others.

-He continues to work with his label as the CEO, manager, and executive producer, while still releasing music of his own.
+Merging in 2023 with the Atlantic Traxx Group run by legendary industry music manager and A&R Michael Hague to form IAM TRAXX the joint label continues the original label's ethics of releasing quality dance and electronic music of all genres from both major and upcoming artists worldwide.

+In 2023 he formed a joint partnership with Michael Hague's established Angel Artists management company (Goldie, Foxy Brown, Tyra Banks, Tyree, Mark Picchiotti, Man Parrish, Bobby 'O', Beatmasters, The Grid as well as several Oscar, Grammy and Brit award winning artists), forming artist/music management company I.A.M Management representing and working with a plethora of artists side by side with various Grammy award winning producers and artists along with an extensive list of various industry contacts of both Joe and Michael's to make sure their clients get the best out of their careers.